numpy/numpy/doc/neps/nep-0027-zero-rank-arrarys.rst

 with the following proposal:

     ... it may be reasonable to allow ``a[...]``.
-This way ellipsis can be interpereted as any number of  ``:`` s including zero.
+This way ellipsis can be interpreted as any number of  ``:`` s including zero.
     Another subscript operation that makes sense for scalars would be ``a[...,newaxis]`` or even ``a[{newaxis, }* ..., {newaxis,}*]``, where ``{newaxis,}*`` stands for any number of comma-separated newaxis tokens.